k66inthesky/Predict_News/README.md

 	Update: Obt,22th,2019
 	Target: To predict an unknown news/article to one of the eight categories.
 	File description:
-		To use this project, you only need to execute two programs--news2E.ipynb and predict.py.
+		To use this project, you should download the whole package of files, and you only need to execute two programs--news2E.ipynb and predict.py.
+		It's optional for replacinging the context in 'myinput.csv' if you wish to predict your own news.

 Notice: